 PS – Be sure to download your store-specific apps, as most of them have digital coupons available!

 PPS – Be sure to download a rebate app like ibotta (click and sign up for a $10 bonus!) and Fetch Rewards (sign up to get 2,000 free points!).
 Again, you’re not going to get rich clipping coupons or scanning.
-But remember, it only takes 30 seconds max to use these, and it all adds up!
+But remember, it only takes 10 seconds max to use these, and it all adds up!
 (If you really want to 10x your rewards, see my favorite Fetch Rewards hack right here when I go to Target to shop.)

 For example, with ibotta, I have earned $261 in rebates.
 Not a lot, but it’s enough for me to buy myself a birthday present every year!
 Plus, with ibotta, you can link some of your loyalty card accounts to it so it will automatically save!
 I do this with Target; I never have to do anything to get rebates, I just transfer the rebate money to my account!
 Easy peasy lemon squeezy!